Graph Neural Networks with Heterophily

-\textbf{Summary.} Under the featureless settings, the above results show that \method{} variants achieve state-of-the-art performance in heterophily settings, while achieving comparable performance in the homophily settings.
-Considering both the heterophily and homophily settings, \method{}-Cheby-1 is again the best method overall.
+\textbf{Summary.} Under the featureless setting, the above results show that \method{} variants achieve state-of-the-art performance in the heterophily graphs, and comparable performance to the best baselines in the homophily graphs.
+Considering both heterophily and homophily, \method{}-Cheby-1 is again the best method overall.